lorenzo-stoakes/linux-vm-notes/funcs.md

 * [pmd_huge()](#pmd_huge) - Determines if the PTE page pointed-at by the specified PMD entry is huge in the context of [hugetlb][hugetlb].
-* [pte_huge()](#pte_huge) - Determines if the physical page pointed-at by the specified PTE entry is huge.
+* [pte_huge()](#pte_huge) - Determines if the physical page pointed-at by the specified PTE entry is huge (without context.)
 * [pmd_trans_huge()](#pmd_trans_huge) - Determines if the PTE page pointed-at by the specified PMD entry is a [transparent huge page][transhuge].
 * [pgd_large()](#pgd_large) - Determines if the pointed-at PUD page is huge